BCJuan/SpArSeMod/implementation/documentation.md

 5. Beware that the data shape passed to the net comes from the dataloader but without batch dimension.
 In the case

 6. IF using sequences and making explicit a chop, the chop variable should be called `max_len` as in rnn.
 If not chopping, make a fixed parameter in search space
+7. You have to define the operations in the morpher as in `cnn.py` or `rnn.py`

 ### Parameters